 - Your income has significantly decreased

-- The income of the parent who pays support has significant increased
+- The income of the parent who pays support has significantly increased

 It’s usually a good idea to talk with a child support lawyer before asking a court to modify the order.
 A lawyer can help you figure out whether the current change in circumstances is enough to warrant a modification.
 If your attorney believes you have a good reason to ask for the child support amount to increase or decrease, they’ll help you gather evidence to present to the judge, such as evidence of your income or your child’s higher expenses.